-The exhaust system and engine become hot during operation.
+The exhaust, oil and cooling systems, and engine become hot during operation.
 Avoid contact during and shortly after operation to avoid burns.

 Accessories and Modifications

 Do not make unauthorized modifications, or use attachments or accessories that are not approved by BRP.
 Since these changes have not been tested by BRP, they may increase the risk of crashes on the road or injuries, and they can make the vehicle illegal for use on the road.